There are 15 non-technical things every engineer should know. Without them, you’ll struggle and not reach your full potential.

 If you’re the brains of a project, you’ll be very busy.
 So, time management is critical to get through your long daily to-do list.

 But let’s not put the cart before the horse.
 You first need to create a to-do list.
 I suggest creating daily, weekly, and monthly to-do lists for yourself.
-This will keep your schedule on track, and you won’t lose sight of any work.
+This will keep you on track, and you won’t lose sight of any work.

-Just as important, learn how to focus.
+Equally important, learn how to focus.
 Cut out any and all distractions when you work.
 For example, a quick search on Reddit can kill hours of your time if you’re not careful.
-You go check a question, and next thing you know, you’ve gone down endless rabbit holes.
-Then, your entire daily schedule will be off.
+You go check a question, and the next thing you know, you’ve gone down endless rabbit holes.
+Then, your entire schedule for the day is off.

 To improve your focus and productivity, I suggest learning how to work like a machine.

 #15 Organize physical and digital files

 Organization skills are key to becoming a successful engineer.
 So, learn how to organize your physical and digital files.